-The Office of Boating Safety and Education is dedicated to teaching residents and visitors safe boating practices.
-The Office works with Boating Safety Volunteers to teach boating safety to children and adults alike.
+The Office of Boating Safety and Education is dedicated to teaching boating safety to residents and visitors — both children and adults.
 It has forged partnerships with organizations such as the US Coast Guard Auxiliary, the United States Power Squadrons, the Delaware Safety Council and several others to help educate the public to keep Delaware’s waterways safe and clean.

 The Handbook of Delaware Boating Laws and Responsibilities, developed for the Delaware Fish and Wildlife Natural Resources Police, provides an introduction to Delaware laws governing boating and provides general information about safe vessel operation.

 The course includes state laws and regulations, as well as required equipment, and what to do if an officer stops your vessel.
 The Basic Boating Safety Course has a section on the dangers of boating under the influence.